tudat-team/tudat-space/docs/source/_src_user_guide/propagation_setup/dynamics_types/mass.rst

 Mass Dynamics
 =============

-Propagating the mass of a body is typically (but not exclusively) coupled with the use of a thrust model.
-For a full description of mass-rate models and thrust models, see (TODO and TODO).
+Propagating the mass of a body is typically (but not exclusively) coupled with the use of a :ref:`thrust model <thrust_guidance>`.
 Defining mass propagation settings is done similarly to the translational and rotational dynamics:

     .. tabs::